 1,500 including 400 women killed

-Over the past year, the Iranian Resistance managed to collect and publish the names of 828 of those killed by security forces during the November 2019 uprising.
-Although the clerical regime has continued to refuse announcing the names and number of those killed.
+The Iranian Resistance managed to collect and publish the names of 828 of those killed by security forces during the November 2019 uprising.
+However, the clerical regime has continued to refuse to announce the names and number of those killed.

 The slain women included the 14-year-old Nikta Esfandani to the 59-year-old Mina Sheikhi, mother of six.
 They included students, government employees, and nurses.
 This is evidence of both the regime’s atrocities as well as women’s extensive participation in the protests.